-- 12. Disputes: Grantee shall continue with the responsibilities under this Agreement during any dispute.
-Any dispute arising under this Agreement, shall be resolved as follows: - a.
-The Grantee will discuss the problem informally with the Song-Brown Program Manager.
-If unresolved, the problem shall be presented, in writing, as a grievance to the Deputy Director, Healthcare Workforce Development Division stating the issues in dispute, the legal authority or other basis for the Grantee's position and the remedy sought. - b.
-The Deputy Director shall make a determination within ten (10) working days after receipt of the written grievance from the Grantee and shall respond in writing to the Grantee indicating the decision and reasons for it. - c.
-Grantee may appeal the decision of the Deputy Director by submitting written notice to the Director of its intent to appeal, within ten (10) working days of receipt of the Deputy Director's decision.
-The Director or designee shall meet with the Grantee within twenty (20) working days of receipt of the Grantee's letter.
-The Director's decision will be final. - 13.
-Termination for Cause: OSHPD may terminate this Agreement and be relieved of any payments should the Grantee fail to perform the requirements of this Agreement at the time and in the manner herein provided. - 14.
-Potential Subcontractors: Nothing contained in this Agreement shall create any contractual relation between the State and the Grantee or any subcontractors, and no subcontract shall relieve the Grantee of its responsibilities and obligations hereunder.
+- 13. Grantee's Subcontractors: Nothing contained in this Agreement shall create any contractual relationship between the State and the Grantee or any subcontractors, and no subcontract shall relieve the Grantee of its responsibilities and obligations hereunder.
 The Grantee agrees to be as fully responsible to the State for any and all acts and omissions of its subcontractors and of persons either directly or indirectly employed by the Grantee.
-The Grantee's obligation to pay its subcontractors is an independent obligation from OSHPD's obligation to disburse funds to the Grantee.
-As a result, the State shall have no obligation to pay or to enforce the payment of any money to any subcontractor. - 15.
-Governing Law: This Agreement is governed by and shall be interpreted in accordance with the laws of the State of California. - 16.
-Unenforceable Provision: In the event that any provision of this Agreement is unenforceable or held to be unenforceable, then the parties agree that all other provisions of this Agreement have force and effect and shall not be affected thereby. - 17.
+The Grantee's obligation to pay its subcontractors is an independent obligation from State's obligation to disburse funds to the Grantee.
+As a result, the State shall have no obligation to pay or to enforce the payment of any money to any subcontractor. - 14.
+Governing Law: This Agreement is governed by and shall be interpreted in accordance with the laws of the State of California. - 15.
+Unenforceable Provision: In the event that any provision of this Agreement is unenforceable or held to be unenforceable, then the parties agree that all other provisions of this Agreement have force and effect and shall not be affected thereby. - 16.
 Use of Funds: The funding established pursuant to this act shall be utilized to expand primary care services.
 These funds shall not be used to supplant existing state or local funds to provide primary care services.

-I. Project Representatives: The project representatives during the term of this agreement are listed below.
+J. Project Representatives: The Project Representatives during the term of this Agreement are listed below.
 Direct all contract inquiries to:

-State Agency: Grantee:

-Office of Statewide Health Planning and < <contractor>></contractor>
+State Agency: Office of Statewide Health Planning and Development Grantee Name: [Contractor Name]

-Development

-Section/Unit:
+Section/Unit:]

-Healthcare Workforce Development Division/Song-
+Healthcare Workforce Development

-Brown
+Division/Song-Brown

+Name: [OSHPD Assigned Analyst]

-Name: Name (Main Contact):
+Name (Main Contact): [Contract

-Kara Hetrick
+Representative] [Contract Title]

 Address: Address:

-2020 West El Camino Avenue, Suite 1222
+2020 West El Camino Avenue, Suite 1222 [Contractor Address]

 Sacramento, CA 95833

-Phone: Phone:
+Phone: [Analyst Phone Number] Phone: [Contractor Phone Number]

-916-326-3723

-Email: Email:
+Email: SongBrown@oshpd.ca.gov Email: [Contractor Email]

-SongBrown@oshpd.ca.gov

-The project representatives during the term of this Agreement will be:
+The Project Representatives during the term of this Agreement will be:

-State Agency: Program Representative:

-Office of Statewide Health Planning and 1 regium representatives

-Development

-Section/Unit:

-Healthcare Workforce Development Division/Song-

-Brown

-Name: Name of Representative:

-Kara Hetrick

-Address: Address:

-2020 West El Camino Avenue, Suite 1222

-Sacramento, CA 95833

-Phone: Phone:

-916-326-3723

-Email: Email:

-SongBrown@oshpd.ca.gov
+State Agency: Office of Statewide Health Planning and Development Section/Unit: Healthcare Workforce Development Training Program Name: [Program Name] Division/Song-Brown Name: [OSHPD Assigned Analyst] Program Director Name: [Program Representative] [Program Title] Address: Address: 2020 West El Camino Avenue, Suite 1222 Sacramento, CA 95833 [Program Address] Phone: [Analyst Phone Number] Phone: [Program Phone Number] Email: SongBrown@oshpd.ca.gov Email: [Program Email]